DongHeokPARK/EG3D-Repro-FutureWork/README.md

-# EG3D-Repro-FutureWork
-Repro - small / Future Work - Styleformer Generator

 # Reproduction : eg3d-small
-We reduced about 1/3 parameters of EG3D Generator and 40% parameters EG3D Discriminator, for training the model under the limited GPU resource(one 3090).
+We reduced about 1/3 parameters of EG3D Generator and 40% parameters EG3D Discriminator, for training the model under the limited GPU resource(only one 3090).
+Of course, the performance of eg3d(i.e. FID score) is reduced, but still show better result than other 3d-aware gan(Pi-gan, GRAF).

 # Future Work : Styleformer model in generator backbone